 During these trying times, being able to afford video games is a luxury.
 Video game subscription services are now everywhere and they are viable options for people who can’t afford full-priced games.
 The question is: which one (or two) should you pick?
 As a service to the consumer, I spent my hard-earned stimulus check from President Trump to find the right video game subscription service for you!
-(There are niche video game subscription services out there that may have not been discussed here but I have to pay for rent.
-Sorry.)

 - Playstation Plus – This is Sony’s online service subscription for the past decade.
 For 50 bucks a year, subcribers are provided two free games each month for all their Playstation consoles.
 Throughout the years, the value of Plus became less and less appealing.
 The AAA games that are included in the subscription can keep you occupied for awhile but if you have video game ADD like I do, then those games will not hold you for long.
 Not only that, Sony hiked up the price by $10.